XingyuQu/muon-finetune/README.md

 ### `muon_ft` (training)

-The `transformers` / `accelerate` / `wandb` / `datasets` / `hydra-core` versions below are the ones used in the paper.
-Letting pip pick the latest currently lands on `transformers 5.x`, which has API changes that silently break the HuggingFace Trainer ↔ wandb integration (`wandb.init()` succeeds but `train/loss`, `eval/accuracy` etc. never appear on the dashboard).
 Always install `peft` from the **vendored** `peft/` in this repo (a fork of [LoRA-GA's PEFT](https://github.com/Outsider565/LoRA-GA)), not from PyPI — the t5-glue LoRA-Pro / LoRA-RITE wrappers depend on the fork's internal hooks.

-Run the commands below from the repo root (so that `./peft` resolves correctly).
+Run the commands below from the repo root.

 **CUDA**: